zacharybk/cxhandbook/src/content/docs/playbooks/guides/visual-workflows.md

 draft: false
 tags: ["Playbook", "Data Analysis", "Interactions"]
 section: "playbooks"
+sidebar:
-order: 5
+  order: 4
 ---

 ## Summary

 By creating a visualization of your workflows you can find optimizations, make process improvements, and highlight the stages of your customer's experience.
-In this post I will explain a few methods on how to visualize both the work of your CX team and the customer journey as part of creating your overall [Playbooks](/handbook/playbooks).
+In this post I will explain a few methods on how to visualize both the work of your CX team and the customer journey as part of creating your overall [Playbooks](/playbooks/overview/).

 ## Process Visualization